OpenAtom-Linyaps/linyaps/docs/pages/en/guide/reference/commands/ll-cli/uninstall.md

 ## DESCRIPTION

-The `ll-cli uninstall` command can uninstall Linyaps applications.
-This command is used to remove installed applications from the system.
+The `ll-cli uninstall` command removes installed Linyaps applications.
+Base and Runtime packages are protected from uninstallation by default; use `ll-cli prune` to remove unused Base and Runtime packages.

 ## OPTIONS